detlefgerhardt/RomBrowser/README.md

 - Red dot: a byte with value $00
 - Blue dot: a byte with value $FF
 - Green dot: any other value
 - If the image size is larger than 2048 bytes, each dot represents more than 1 byte.
-In this case the dot is red or blue if at least one of represented bytes is $00 or $FF.
+In this case the dot is red or blue if at least one of the represented bytes is $00 or $FF.
 - In compare-mode the dot is yellow if at least on represented byte is different.

 ## Links